 Kiwi Aversion Training for dogs

 Whakatāne kiwi might be in your backyard or just off the trail – training your dog could save a kiwi’s life!
-Kiwi aren’t like other birds; dogs find their strong musky smell interesting.
-Without wing muscles to protect it, the kiwi’s chest structure is easily crushed in a dog’s mouth.
-It doesn’t take a huge hunting dog to kill a kiwi – even a playful or curious bite can damage kiwi internal organs and result in death.
+Kiwi aren’t like other birds – dogs find their strong musky smell particularly interesting.
+And, without wing muscles to protect it, the kiwi’s chest structure is easily crushed in a dog’s mouth.
+It doesn’t take a huge hunting dog to kill a kiwi – even a playful or curious bite can damage a kiwi’s internal organs and result in death.
 Statistically, dogs are the main threat to adult kiwi.

-With many of our breeding birds within 1km of Ōhope and Whakatāne, one loose dog could decimate the entire Whakatāne kiwi population.
+With many of our breeding birds situated within one kilometre of Ōhope and Whakatāne, one loose dog could decimate the entire Whakatāne kiwi population.
 For example, in Northland between 1990 and 1995, dogs were responsible for 70% of all kiwi deaths in the region.
-Of the 135 birds killed over those 5 years, 29 were killed by family pets – some dogs were with their owners but off lead, and others were roaming at night.
+Of the 135 birds killed over those five years, 29 were killed by family pets – some dogs were with their owners but off the lead, and others were roaming at night.

-It only takes ten minutes to put your dog through kiwi aversion training, which is an effective way of deterring your dog from being attracted to kiwi.
-The Whakatāne Kiwi Trust organises regular kiwi aversion training sessions, email us to find out when the next one is planned.
+It only takes ten minutes to put your dog through kiwi aversion training, which is an effective way of deterring your dog from attacking kiwi.
+The Whakatāne Kiwi Trust organises regular kiwi aversion training sessions, the next session is on Sunday the 21st of June at the corner of Burke Road in Wainui.
+You can email us to be kept informed about future sessions.